mhd0528/DOS-perfectSquare/README.md

 When only ‘End of Output’ is printed, it means no number was printed.

 3.output format
-  1. For Ubuntu basedsystems
-  1.First all the start indices which follow the Lucas Square Pyramid Principle will be displayed line by
+  1. First all the start indices which follow the Lucas Square Pyramid Principle will be displayed line by

-  2.Then &#39;End of Output&#39; is
+  2. Then &#39;End of Output&#39; is

-  3.When only ‘End of Output’ is printed, it means no number was printed.
+  3. When only ‘End of Output’ is printed, it means no number was printed.

-  4.The list of numbers is not printed in sorted
+  4. The list of numbers is not printed in sorted

 4.bonus part
   bonus part is for multiple machines.